TURFGRASS - BLUEGRASS BILLBUG LARVAE, EUROPEAN CRANE FLY, ETC.

 Greater accuracy in calibration and distribution will be achieved by injecting a larger volume of a more dilute solution per unit time.

-Do not connect an irrigation system (including greenhouse systems) used for pesticide application to a public water system unless the labelprescribed safety devices for public water supplies are in place.
-All chemigation systems connected to public water systems must also follow restrictions listed in the “Chemigation Instructions” section.
+Do not connect an irrigation system (including greenhouse systems) used for pesticide application to a public water system unless the label-prescribed safety devices for public water supplies are in place.

-Apply using pressure-type equipment in sufficient spray volume for thorough coverage and thatch penetration.
+Apply the recommended rates using pressure-type equipment in sufficient spray volume for thorough coverage and thatch penetration.

-- For European Crane Fly: Treatments should be applied in early spring, April 1 to April 15, or as recommended by local Agricultural Extension Service agents.
+- For European Crane Fly Control: Treatments should be applied in early spring, April 1 to April 15, or as recommended by local Agricultural Extension Service agents.
 Water or irrigate turfgrass soon after treatment.

-- For White Grub: Applications should be made when grubs are feeding near the soil surface, usually during late March through May, or July through early September, or as recommended by local Agricultural Extension Service agents.
+- For White Grub Control: Applications should be made when grubs are feeding near the soil surface, usually during late March through May, or July through early September, or as recommended by local Agricultural Extension Service agents.
 Water or irrigate turfgrass soon after treatment.

 - Repeat applications as necessary up to 2 times per year but not more often than once every 7 days.